Future of Earth: Loss of oceans

 What proceeds after this depends on the level of tectonic activity.
 A steady release of carbon dioxide by volcanic eruption could cause the atmosphere to enter a "super-greenhouse" state like that of the planet Venus.
 But, as stated above, without surface water, plate tectonics would probably come to a halt and most of the carbonates would remain securely buried until the Sun becomes a red giant and its increased luminosity heats the rock to the point of releasing the carbon dioxide.
 However, as pointed out by Peter Ward and Donald Brownlee in their book The Life and Death of Planet Earth, according to NASA Ames scientist Kevin Zahnle, it is highly possible that plate tectonics may stop long before the loss of the oceans, due to the gradual cooling of the Earth's core, which could happen in just 500 million years.
-This could potentially turn the Earth back into a water world, and even perhaps drowning all remaining land life.
+This could potentially turn the Earth back into a water world and perhaps even drown all remaining land life.

 The loss of the oceans could be delayed until 2 billion years in the future if the atmospheric pressure were to decline.
 A lower atmospheric pressure would reduce the greenhouse effect, thereby lowering the surface temperature.
 This could occur if natural processes were to remove the nitrogen from the atmosphere.
 Studies of organic sediments have shown that at least 100 kPa of nitrogen has been removed from the atmosphere over the past four billion years, which is enough to effectively double the current atmospheric pressure if it were to be released.
 This rate of removal would be sufficient to counter the effects of increasing solar luminosity for the next two billion years.

 By 2.8 billion years from now, the surface temperature of the Earth will have reached 422 K, even at the poles.
 At this point, any remaining life will be extinguished due to the extreme conditions.
 What happens beyond this depends on how much water is left on the surface.
 If all of the water on Earth has evaporated by this point (via the "moist greenhouse" at ~1 Gyr from now), the planet will stay in the same conditions with a steady increase in the surface temperature until the Sun becomes a red giant.
 If not and there are still pockets of water left, and they evaporate too slowly, then in about 3–4 billion years, once the amount of water vapor in the lower atmosphere rises to 40%, and the luminosity from the Sun reaches 35–40% more than its present-day value, a "runaway greenhouse" effect will ensue, causing the atmosphere to warm and raising the surface temperature to around 1600 K. This is sufficient to melt the surface of the planet.
 However, most of the atmosphere is expected to be retained until the Sun has entered the red giant stage.